emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 E-MAILiT Share Buttons can be deployed on any site to drive traffic, stimulate viral activity, and track the sharing of content to over 130 services.

 E-MAILiT simplifies social media services.
 We reduce clutter on webpages, and provide instant distribution of content across social networks, and communities.
-E-MAILiT allows media to become truly social, with the click of just one button.
-Content distribution and website monetization, made simple.
+E-MAILiT allows media to become truly social, with the click of just one share button.

 = Share Buttons =